 An octopus caught a bald eagle in a death grip.
-Thanks to some fishermen, the eagle survived
+Thanks to some salmon farmers, the eagle survived

-(CNN)A team of salmon fishermen are feeling pretty proud after they were able to rescue a bald eagle from an octopus off the northwest tip of Canada's Vancouver Island.
+(CNN)A team of salmon farmers are feeling pretty proud after they were able to rescue a bald eagle from an octopus off the northwest tip of Canada's Vancouver Island.

-The group was returning to their float house when they heard screeching and splashing sounds last Monday, according to fisherman John Ilett.
+The group was returning to their float house when they heard screeching and splashing sounds last Monday, according to salmon farmer John Ilett.

 After investigating the sounds, Ilett said the team found "a full-sized eagle submerged in the water with a big giant octopus in the water trying to drag it down."

-Note: Correction: This story has been updated to reflect the correct description of the men who saved the bald eagle.